gem/oq-engine/doc/adv-manual/special-features.rst

   the rupture occurrence rate

-Notice that using a CSV file generated with an old version of the engine in inherently risky: for instance if we changed the ParametricProbabilisticRupture class or the PlanarSurface classes in an incompatible way with the past, then a scenario calculation starting with the CSV would give different results in the new version than in the old version.
+Notice that using a CSV file generated with an old version of the engine is inherently risky: for instance if we changed the ``ParametricProbabilisticRupture`` class or the ``PlanarSurface classes`` in an incompatible way with the past, then a scenario calculation starting with the CSV would give different results in the new version of the engine.
 We never changed the rupture classes or the surface classes, but we changed the seed algorithm often, and that too would cause different numbers to be generated (hopefully, statistically consistent).
+A bug fix or change of logic in the calculator can also change the numbers across engine versions.

 ``max_sites_disagg``
 --------------------------------